Solid Waste Bylaw consultation

 Large-scale events

-Through the Solid Waste Bylaw, organisers running large-scale events that are either receiving council funding, on council land, or asking for council waste management support would be required to have an approved waste management plan in place, and to report back to the council on it afterwards.
+Through the Solid Waste Bylaw, organisers running large-scale events that are either receiving council funding, on council land, or asking for council waste management support will be required to have an approved waste management plan in place, and to report back to the council on it afterwards.

 Collecting data on rubbish

-When planning for managing rubbish in our district it’s important to have data – but with rubbish being collected by private companies we have a lack of specific information on the amount of rubbish being collected from various areas, the make-up of the rubbish, and where the rubbish is being taken.
+When planning for managing rubbish in our district it’s important to have data – but with rubbish being collected by private companies we have had a lack of specific information on the amount of rubbish being collected from various areas, the make-up of the rubbish, and where the rubbish was being taken.

-Under the Solid Waste Bylaw all private rubbish collectors would need to be licensed and provide us with reports that include this information.
+Under the Solid Waste Bylaw all private rubbish collectors need to be licensed and provide us with reports that include this information.

 Managing waste disposal facilities